 The 1st Cerebral Palsy of New Jersey Preschool Program encourages each of our children to grow and develop according to his/her individual needs.
 Developing interpersonal relationships is the foundation to learning.
 Within a small group, which becomes a family, each child receives the attention and warmth that ensures social, emotional and academic growth.

-A loving and highly qualified teacher with years of experience in childhood development and therapeutic techniques leads daily classroom activities that enhance the development of the whole child.
+Our loving and highly qualified teachers in childhood development and therapeutic techniques lead daily classroom activities that enhance the development of the whole child.

 Each child is brought along through the developmental levels of facilitated play, guided play, parallel play, reciprocal play, interactive play, and role-playing.

 Dr. Rygiel has more than 18 years of experience in special education at 1st Cerebral Palsy of NJ.
 He began his career as a member of our physical therapy department before furthering his education and transitioning into an administrative role.
 He has the experience, knowledge and skills necessary to be an effective school leader.
 Please contact him anytime – he would be happy to answer all your questions on anything from child placement to state regulations to parents’ rights.
 He is also available for personal tours of our facility.